Cafeteria Plans (125 Plans)

 Note: There may be state income tax savings too.
 Salary reductions also lower earned income, which can impact the earned income credit for eligible taxpayers (though this is not the case in our example).
 In many cases, that can result in even greater tax savings.

 The amount other employees will save depends on what family members are covered and the premiums for the coverage, the total family income, and the tax deductions and exemptions claimed.

 Widgets, Inc. also saves on taxes.
 For example, it saves $490 in FICA employment taxes (i.e., 7.65% × $6,400 of salary reductions).

 No wonder Jane wants a cafeteria plan—it results in significant tax savings.
 There are some other bonuses as well:

 employees pay only for the benefits they really want (i.e., they can design their benefits “à la carte”)

 often, more benefits are offered than might otherwise be available without a cafeteria plan

-Is there any reason why Jane would not want to be in a cafeteria plan?
-There are few show stoppers here, but employees need to know some important facts before they sign their election forms.
-For example, once Jane signs the election form, she will not be able to change her benefit elections (i.e., her choices about which benefits to pay for through the cafeteria plan) or salary reduction amounts except at open enrollment and on the occurrence of certain events such as marriage or divorce.
-(This rule is called the “irrevocable election requirement.”)
+Account note: It is important to know before signing the election forms, employees will not be able to change her benefit elections (i.e., the choices about which benefits to pay for through the cafeteria plan) or salary reduction amounts except at open enrollment and on the occurrence of certain events such as marriage or divorce.
+This rule is called the “irrevocable election requirement.”